 How suitable is a specific fruit for humans?

-However, unequivocally, fruits that originally are toxic their wild form are not really suitable for humans – so knowing the cultivation history and the wild form of a fruit matters in terms of health.
+However, unequivocally, fruits that originally were toxic in their wild form are not really suitable for humans – so knowing the cultivation history and the wild form of a fruit matters in terms of health.

 Undoubtedly, we can consume and enjoy those fruits if we like them – especially in temperate areas.
 But, we are well-advised for a successful fruit diet, to pay attention to that topic and not base the entire diet on temperate and acidic fruits long-term.